How to Fix the WordPress Add Media Button Not Working Issue

 • You Can’t Upload or Insert Media

-When the WordPress Add Media button not working, users can’t insert images, videos, or PDFs into posts.
+When the WordPress Add Media button is not working, users cannot insert images, videos, or PDFs into posts.
 This disrupts the publishing flow and delays updates.
 Visual content is essential, and without this button working, your post or page feels incomplete and less engaging for readers or customers.

 • Editor Looks Broken or Incomplete